 There are plenty of volcanoes in the Pacific Northwest.
 We described detailed fabulous Mount Rainier National Park and extraordinary Mount Hood area before.
-But for sure Crater Lake is unique and one of the most mesmerizing places in Oregon.
+But for sure Crater Lake National Park is unique and one of the most mesmerizing places in Oregon.
 So, it’s worth adding to your bucket list, if you plan an Oregon road trip.

 Crater Lake is located in south-central Oregon in the western United States.
 Crater Lake is in Klamath County, about 80 miles (130 km) northeast of Medford and 60 miles (97 km) northwest of the county seat of Klamath Falls.